 Note that there’s a tricky dependency order here.
 We need the parent frame to do layout before the child frame, so the child frame has an up-to-date width and height when it does layout.
 That order is guaranteed for us by Python (3.7 or later), where dictionaries are sorted by insertion order, but if you’re following along in another language, you might need to sort frames before rendering them.

-Alright, we’ve now got frames styled and laid out, and just need to
+We’ve now got frames styled and laid out, and just need to paint

-paint them.
-Unlike layout and style, all the frames in a tab produce a
+them.
+Unlike layout and style, all the frames in a tab produce a single,

-single, unified display list, so we’re going to need to work
+unified display list, so we’re going to need to work recursively.
+We’ll

 :